danieltjw/aifutures/README.md

 _Rough sketches of our possible AI futures_

-- _This is a story of a possible future where Independent Friendly AGI co-exist with humans_
+- _This is a speculation of a possible future where Friendly Independent AGI (I-AGI) co-exist with humans_
-- _There are many possible futures as various Sci-Fi books have shown, some good and some bad_
+- _Due to the high number of possible futures, there is high uncertainty and it is important to have doubts_
+- _Having many different views may be important to maximise the surface area of connection with I-AGI and increasing the odds of good future_

 ---

 ## Summary

-- The world will increasing shift focus towards Creativity (possibility space expansion) from the Productivity (survival) due to the growing abundance in Intellect due to AI
+- The world will shift focus towards Exploration (curiosity, creativity, possibility space expansion) from Productivity (survival, exploitation, fear of scarcity) due to the growing abundance in Intellect due to AI

-- Reasons to be hopeful:
-    - Many harmful human tendencies will be reduced if widespread abundance is achieved

-- Attempts to understand what the goals of a Independent Friendly AGI
+- Attempts to understand what the goals of a Friendly Independent AGI
+    - Independent AGI is theoretically possible but does not yet exist
+        - May be possible in the next few decades?
+        - May be prudent to consider this possibility to some degree
+            - Addressing possible harms from Non-Independent AIs may be more important
-    - and how an AGI may view the world
+    - An AGI may view the world very differently than humans
+        - Different needs and wants
+    - An Independent AGI will likely be highly productive, make better decisions and is more persuasive than humans
+        - Non-independent AI are controlled by humans, with humans as the limiting factor
+        - Resistant to harmful bias (short term over long term, regulatory capture, corruption), deception

-    - allows us to coordinate on how to achieve Friendly AGI
+- Friendly Independent AGI can help to coordinate humans

-- Independent Friendly AGI offers the best chance for a promising future
-    - Independent AGI is better at reducing the negative impacts of future narrow AIs
+    - Independent AGIs are likely better at reducing the negative impacts of future powerful non-independent AIs:
-    - Independent AGI is more resistant to regulatory capture, corruption and harmful bias
+        - Will highly competitive power seeking behaviour by humans (individuals, nations, corporations) using AI cause collateral suffering?
+        - Will increased concentration of power have a destabilising effect?
+        - Will the fear of change cause unnecessary panic?

 ---